Project will boost capacity, build resilience

 It will be a big dig

 When the project gets underway in 2019, it will involve tunneling under East Washington Avenue and excavating at depths exceeding 25 feet.
-The effects on traffic will vary depending on the route selected.
-Construction of the project is expected to begin in 2019 with a total estimated cost of $9.6 million.
+Traffic will be impacted on Lien Road between Parkside Drive and Thierer Road.
+The District is working with Strand Associates on the design and expects to bid the project in January/February of 2019 with construction from summer of 2019 to early spring of 2020.